 % git clone https://github.com/Starlink/starlink.git

 You can download Git from its home page.
 A Git primer is available along with the Starlink Git development policies.
 The bulk of the collection is distributed under the GNU Public Licence, and the remainder under the old Starlink Licence.

 The README file in the top level of the source code contains instructions for building.
-Please also see Building Starlink on OSX for some OSX tips (including a build script and list of dependencies).
+Please also see Building Starlink on macOS for some macOS tips (including a build script and list of dependencies).

 Refer to the code in individual packages for more information.

 We are trying to write new code in C rather than Fortran since this gives us much more flexibility in terms of threading and compilers.
 If you are a Fortran programmer familiar with Starlink programming some useful hints are available.